 Have you heard or read the acronym “NPE”?
-Do you want to know what is an NPE?
+Do you want to know what is a NPE?
 Are you curious about how common it is to see NPEs in a family tree?

 In this post, I will answer these questions, and more!

-I discovered an NPE in my own family tree, which really got me pondering this topic.
-It turns out that my grandfather’s favorite aunt, the older sister of his mother who he loved like a grandmother, was not the child of her father.
+I discovered an NPE in my own family tree, which is what got me thinking about this topic.
+It turns out that my grandfather’s favorite aunt, the older sister of his mother who he loved like a grandmother, was not the child of the person who is in my family tree listed as her father.

 We discovered this particular NPE through DNA testing, since my father didn’t share enough DNA with his second cousin for it to be a “full” relationship.

 NPE stands for a “non-paternity event”.
 Non-paternity event means that the person who is assumed to be the father (i.e. the husband or partner of the mother) is not the biological father.

 The term NPE is not usually used in relation to adoption or step-parent situations.
 In those cases, the key individuals involved typically know that the step parent or adoptive parent is not the biological parent.